denvergeeks/discourse-composer-topic-layouts/README.md

 | Header Submenus        | `hide-header-submenus`       | [removes Header Submenus Theme Component]                      |
 | Discourse Drawer       | `hide-drawer`                | [removes Discourse Drawer Theme Component]                     |

-Cloned and added the CSS to discourse-composer-tip (A component to add tips to Tags in composer.)

 ---
 ### Copy-Paste List of Comma-Separated Tags for bulk adding on the /tags page